beyond-decentralized/AIRport/README.md

 [schemas](/schemas)
 Internal AIRport schemas.

+## Latest
+Find out about the latest developments at the [AIRport blog](https://beyond-decentralized.world/)

 ## License
 AIRport is distributed under the terms of both the MIT license and the Apache License (Version 2.0).